aiondemand/aiod-rail/frontend-v2/public/assets/docs/markdown/codes/create-experiment-template-about.md

     "envs_required": [
         {
             "name": "SPLIT_NAME",
-            "description": "name of a subset"
+            "description": "name of a subset",
+            "is_secret": False
         }
     ],
-    "envs_optional": [],
-    "available_metrics": [
+    "envs_optional": [
-        "accuracy"
+        {
+            "name": "BATCH_SIZE",
+            "description": "Size of a batch",
+            "is_secret": False
+        }
     ],
     "is_public": True
 }